Perfection In Beauty Marketing

 - In March 2020, Unilever eliminated the word ‘normal’ from its beauty and personal care brands’ packaging and advertising.
 Before this change, the word was used across at least 200 products.
 The intention is to eliminate the idea that there is one version of ‘normal’ beauty and understand that every consumer is different and should be amplifying what they have, not trying to change what they have.
 Unilever also said it would ban excessive editing of models’ photos to avoid unattainable beauty standards.

 - Gillette-owned razor brand Venus partnered with Animal Cross, a popular video game, to make hundreds of new avatars with diverse skin tones and features including disabilities and stretch marks.
-The aim here was to move away from traditional beauty marketing and tradition stereotypes of perfection and beauty and get gamers and consumers comfortable with actual normal body types and shapes.
+The aim here was to move away from traditional beauty marketing and traditional stereotypes of perfection and beauty and get gamers and consumers comfortable with actual normal body types and shapes.

 - Superfluid, a new beauty brand that’s only been around for five years, gained a whole host of new consumers by championing diverse bodies and skin types.
 They did this by including models with wrinkles, stretch marks and psoriasis in their marketing campaigns.
 Consumers who felt left out or ignored by other traditional brands identified with Superfluid’s values straight away and they saw an influx of socially conscious customers.